-A common misconception with cats is that they want you to pet them whenever they expose their belly.
-While this can be true, it is often our knowledge and understanding of dogs inaccurately being transferred over to cats in an assumption their behaviors mean the same things.
+A common misconception with cats is that, they want you to pet them whenever they expose their belly.
+While this can sometimes be true depending on your kitty, it is often our knowledge and understanding of dogs inaccurately being transferred over to cats in an assumption their behaviors mean the same things.
 I’m here to tell you that, while some cats like their belly rubbed, very few like it scratched, and even fewer like it touched at all for very long.

-Rather, cats show their bellies for a few different reasons, but the main one is trust.
-That’s right, another trusting, loving gesture from our dear feline friends in this blog post (don’t worry, this one is the last one Lol).
+Rather, cats show their bellies for a few different reasons, the main one being trust.
+(That’s right, another trusting, loving gesture from our dear feline friends in this blog post.)
 In this way, they’re the same as dogs, but it’s different from dogs in that they’re showing you their belly while trusting that you won’t touch it.
 A belly is a vulnerable part of any animal, and instinct tells them to not show it to anything that could attack them or hurt them.
 When you dive in with lovies, even though your intentions are pure, they take it as an attack and react accordingly, biting, kicking, and clawing at your hand.